metabase/metabase/enterprise/frontend/src/embedding-sdk/README.md

       },
     },

-    // Numerical value display
+    // Number chart
-    scalar: {
+    number: {
+      // Value displayed on number charts.
-      // The primary value to display
+      // This also applies to the primary value in trend charts.
       value: {
         fontSize: "24px",
         lineHeight: "21px",